gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 ![Sample server](../assets/sample-server.webp)

 Figure 3.
-Fully operational server sitting on the author's desk before putting it into the rack
+Fully operational server sitting on a desk before putting it into the rack